Traditional Thai clothing: Pha nung and Pha sin

-Pha nung (Thai: ผ้านุ่ง, Thai pronunciation: [pʰâː nûŋ]) is a traditional Thai lower-body garment made from a long rectangular piece of cloth wrapped around the waist and legs, resembling a skirt.
+Panung or Pha nung (ผ้านุ่ง, Thai pronunciation: [pʰâː nûŋ]) is a traditional Thai lower-body garment made from a long rectangular piece of cloth wrapped around the waist and legs, resembling a skirt.
 It is traditionally worn by both men and women across Thailand.
 The term pha nung can be used broadly to describe various types of lower garments in Thai culture, including region-specific styles.

-One notable variant is Pha sin (Thai: ผ้าซิ่น, Thai pronunciation: [pʰâː sîn]), a tubular skirt traditionally worn by women, especially in Northern, Northeastern Thailand and Laos.
+One notable variant is Pha sin (ผ้าซิ่น, Thai pronunciation: [pʰâː sîn]), a tubular skirt traditionally worn by women, especially in the Northern, Northeastern Thailand and Laos.
 The pha sin is typically handwoven and decorated with intricate regional patterns.
 It is commonly divided into three sections: the hua sin (waistband), tua sin (main body), and tin sin (hem), each reflecting local artistry and identity.

 Another widely used version is Pha thung (Thai: ผ้าถุง, Thai pronunciation: [pʰâː tʰūŋ]), a cylindrical skirt sewn at the ends for convenience.
 The pha thung is popular in daily life throughout Thailand due to its comfort, ease of wear, and versatility, often used at home, in markets, and even for bathing.

-These garments reflect Thailand’s rich textile heritage, with variations in style, fabric, and pattern often indicating the wearer’s region, social status, or occasion.
+These garments reflect Thailand's rich textile heritage, with variations in style, fabric, and pattern often indicating the wearer's region, social status, or occasion.